Published December 30, 2024 | Updated April 14, 2026

-Two arches from the original United States National Bank Building now find themselves surrounded by the recently renovated Gene Leahy Mall at The Riverfront.
-The limestone arches first appeared at the entrance of the building when it was constructed in 1887.
+Two limestone arches dating back to 1887 were retrieved from the original United States National Bank Building and reconstructed in the renovated Gene Leahy Mall at The Riverfront.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!